Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 It's good to be right.

-you are anti-American.
+You are anti-American.
 No, no, no, no, no, no.

-Wait, no, wait, wait, wait, wait, wait, wait, wait.
-Wait, wait, look, you just said.
+Most of the illegals are asylum seekers or are they economic?
+Wait, no, wait, wait, wait, wait, look at this.
+Wait, wait, look at what you just said.

 Well,